Rules & Regulations

 13. PLAYER ROSTERS AND COMPETITION FORMAT

 The U-9 and U-10 age groups will play in a 7 vs. 7 format.
-The U-11 age group will play in an 8 vs. 8 or 9 vs. 9 format.
-The U-12 age group will have an 8 vs. 8, 9 vs. 9 and an 11 vs. 11 format.
+The U-11 and U-12 age groups will play in an 8 vs. 8 or 9 vs. 9 format.
 The U-13 and older teams will play in an 11 vs. 11 format.
 Player rosters shall be limited to 14 players for small-sided age groups playing in the 8 vs. 8 format and 18 players for U-12 (11 vs. 11 format) and U-13.
 For U-11 and U-12 teams playing in the 9 vs. 9 format, the roster limit is dependent upon whether you roster through the MSYSA or US Club Soccer.
 For teams playing in the 9 vs. 9 format, teams using the MSYSA for rostering will have a roster limit of 14 players and teams using US Club Soccer for rostering will have a roster limit of 16 players.
 For teams that are U-14 and older, an expanded roster of 22 players may be used, of which you must designate 18 players for each game.
 For any team using a club player for any game, at no time may the number of players available for that game exceed their roster limit.

 Teams playing in the small-sided format (U-12 and younger) may roster through either the MSYSA or US Club Soccer.
-U-12 teams playing in the 11 vs. 11 format must roster through US Club Soccer.
 For U-12 teams using this league as their qualifying league for state cup or President’s cup, rostering must be done through the MSYSA.
 All U-13 teams and older must roster through the MSYSA.

 Validated player rosters shall be submitted in accordance to US Club Soccer or MSYSA guidelines prior to a team’s first game.
 Any team that is found to not have a valid US Club Soccer or MSYSA roster will be deemed as using illegal players and will lose their performance bond.
 Multi-roster players may be used for teams using MSYSA rosters.
 A multi-roster player may only play on one team within any division.
 For both MSYSA and US Club Soccer rosters, teams may use the club pass system, wherein a team may use any player that is rostered within their club and through the same same sanctioning organization, provided that player is age eligible for that team.
 However, no player may play for two teams within the same division at any time during the season.
 No team may have more than six multi-roster players on their roster.
 For any particular game, no team may have more than six multi-roster players or a combination of multi-roster/club pass players.